arstek131/arstek131/README.md

 # Hi, I'm Arslan 👋

-I'm a M.Sc. student in Computer Science and Engineering at the Polytechnic University of Milan 🇮🇹
+I'm a graduate in Computer Science and Engineering from the Polytechnic University of Milan 🇮🇹

 ## 🌟 My Interests